 Charles previously served as an OSHA Hearing Officer and as chair of the Wake County Board of Adjustment.
 He served as an Adjunct Professor at Campbell University Norman Adrian Wiggins School of Law, teaching Environmental Law, and Agriculture and Food Law.

-Handled matters involving all major federal and North Carolina environmental programs, including Clean Air Act; Clean Water Act; Safe Drinking Water Act; Resource Conservation and Recovery Act (RCRA); Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA or Superfund); Emergency Planning and Community Right-to-Know Act (EPCRA); Toxic Substances Control Act (TSCA); Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA); National Environmental Policy Act (NEPA); Endangered Species Act; Coastal Area Management Act (CAMA) and the North Carolina Coal Ash Management Act.
+Handled matters involving all major federal and North Carolina environmental programs, including Clean Air; Clean Water and Safe Drinking Water Acts; Resource Conservation and Recovery Act (RCRA); Comprehensive Environmental Response, Compensation and Liability Act (Superfund); Emergency Planning and Community Right-to-Know Act (EPCRA); Toxic Substances Control Act (TSCA); Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and North Carolina requirements; National Environmental Policy Act (NEPA) and the similar North Carolina law (SEPA); Endangered Species Act; Bald and Gold Eagle Protection Act; Migratory Bird Protection Act; Coastal Area Management Act (CAMA); and the North Carolina Coal Ash Management Act.

 Litigated and mediated major regulatory and administrative controversies involving enforcement actions, penalties, notices of violation and non-compliance, clean-up orders, and permits, including contested administrative hearings and judicial actions.

-Negotiated clean-up of contaminated sites under both mandatory and voluntary programs, including agreements under the North Carolina Brownfields program, the North Carolina Inactive Hazardous Sites program and its Registered Environmental Consultant option, and the North Carolina Groundwater (2L) Rules.
+Handled or advised in the clean-up of contaminated sites under both mandatory and voluntary programs, including agreements under CERCLA, RCRA, the N.C.
+Brownfields and Risk-based Remediation programs; the N.C.
+Inactive Hazardous Sites programs and its Registered Environmental Consultant option, and the North Carolina Groundwater (2L) Rules.

-Drafted or lobbied significant North Carolina environmental legislation, including Interbasin Transfers (IBTs) of Water, N.C.
-Brownfield Act, State Environmental Policy Act; solid waste regulation and landfill siting; groundwater closed-loop remediation, oil pollution response liabilities under the Oil Pollution Act of 1990, N.C.
-Right-to-Know provisions, criminal environmental enforcement, North Carolina’s Title V air permit and air toxics programs, and radioactive wastes; significant revisions of both the rule-making and contested case hearing provisions of the North Carolina Administrative Procedure Act (APA), and legislation is other areas, such as credit union regulation, liens, trademarks, vehicle franchises, vehicle widths and prescribed drug prescriptions.
+Drafted or lobbied significant North Carolina environmental laws and rules dealing with such topics as Interbasin Transfers (IBTs) of Water, Brownfields agreements, SEPA, solid waste regulation and landfill siting; groundwater closed-loop remediation, oil pollution response liabilities under the Oil Pollution Act of 1990, N.C.
+Right-to-Know provisions, criminal environmental enforcement provisions, North Carolina’s Title V air permit and air toxics programs, and radioactive wastes; significant revisions of both the rule-making and contested case hearing provisions of the North Carolina Administrative Procedure Act (APA), and legislation is other areas, such as credit union regulation, liens, trademarks, vehicle franchises, vehicle widths and prescribed drug prescriptions.

 Member, North Carolina Bar Association; Member and Past Chair, Environment, Energy & Natural Resources Law Section; Member and Past Chair, Administrative Law Section